proofgeist/feathers-filemaker/README.md

 ```
 ### Simple REST Service

-In addition to describing setting up services using normal feathers idioms as described above, you can simply expose a RESTFUL endpoint to all the databases on a the server.
+In addition to setting up services using normal feathers idioms as described above, you can simply expose a RESTFUL endpoint to all the databases on the server.
 This is super simple to setup.
-It covers many of the common scenarios that REST is used for, however it is less flexible than feathers services.
+It covers many of the common scenarios that REST is used for, however it is less powerful than normal feathers services.

-This service generates a restful endpoint in the following form
+The Simple REST Service generates a restful endpoint in the following form:

 `http://<address>:<port>/<prefix>/db/layout`
 `http://<address>:<port>/<prefix>/db/layout/id`